 The Library’s primary collecting goal is to develop collections of materials which support the broad range of academic endeavors of the University community.
 The focus of all collection development is on materials which expand the capability of the Library to support scholarship.

 The amount awarded to each discipline is based on a variety of factors, including the total funds allotted to the Library, the instructional needs each department, the existing collections, and total number of students enrolled.
 A department may have a library committee or representative who will contact library faculty and be responsible for that department’s materials requests.
-Satisfactory use of the library book budget requires that requests be submitted to the acquisitions librarian early in the fiscal year, preferably before December 2.
+Satisfactory use of the library book budget requires that requests be submitted to the collection development librarian early in the fiscal year, preferably before December 2.
 The final deadline for faculty book requests is March 15.
 Orders placed for requests made after this date may not arrive during the current fiscal year.
 Requests should be made on the electronic form available from the library’s web page.
 Forms must have faculty name and department, and include as much information as possible for the title being ordered.
 The material will be cataloged and added to the library collections when received.
 Textbooks or books required for purchase by students for a class are not normally ordered for the collection.
 The Library does not purchase reprints except as replacement copies for worn out materials that are deemed necessary to replace.
 Limited acquisitions funding prohibit extensive retrospective purchasing.
 The Library limits the purchase of multiple copies to those few exceptions where the circulation demand of a particular copy warrants additional copies or where Louisiana materials are concerned.
 Please check our online catalog, before putting in a request.
 We may have the book in the collection.

 The Library welcomes gifts of books, manuscripts, periodicals and other materials and money for the purchase of items which enhance existing collections, support the major instructional and research programs of the University, or deserve special consideration because of uniqueness, importance or value.
 Of particular interest are scholarly, current or rare items in good physical conditions which relate to subjects the University teaches.